Franchising A Business

 Client Requirements

-In the last decade, franchising has expanded to include an ever-widening variety of businesses, products and industries.
-Its application to new concepts and emerging industries will only increase in the future.
+In the last decade, franchising has expanded to include an ever-widening

 We seek to work with clients that meet the following requirements:

-The business is successful - both financially and in terms of having its concept or method of operation "together;" the length of time that the business has been operation is relatively unimportant.
+The business is successful - both financially and in terms of having its concept or method of operation "together;" the length of time that the business has been in operation is relatively unimportant.
 (Occasionally we work with clients who have a concept but no operating business.
 In these cases, we work with them "from scratch" and assist in the development of the prototype unit, while at the same time preparing their franchise program.
 After the prototype is launched and "debugged," we make adjustments so that the program comes together in a timely fashion.)

 The business is in an industry or field that is expected to grow over the next several years or has a new twist if it's in a mature field.